 The pastor also noted that “There is a fine and subtle line between contentedly enjoying God’s good provision of wealth and living under idolatry.”
 A fine line, indeed!

-Our Challenge
+Our challenge

 I think a simple definition of a “wealthy person” is someone who has enough food, clothing, and shelter.
-In our modern context, it would include access to health care, safe and reliable transpiration (public or private), and communication that enables them to work for a living.
+In our modern context, it would include access to health care, safe and reliable transportation (public or private), and communication that enables them to work for a living.
 They have adequate possessions and resources to live and flourish as men and women created in God’s image.
 In a word: “enough.”

-I would call this “funded contentment”—we have enough wealth to live the life we believe God has called us to.
+I would call this “funded contentment”: we have enough wealth to live the life we believe God has called us to.
 There is no easy formula to determine what that looks like for one person versus another, but the Bible and God’s Holy Spirit can guide us.
 How each of us chooses and then lives that life with contentment is the most personal of considerations.

 But “riches” are often mentioned in the context of the desire to “become rich,” which can come from a self-indulgent, greedy heart.
 It implies more than enough, but even then, contentment remains elusive because more than enough is never enough either.